Tracing the packets of a Citrix ADC cluster

-Run the start nstrace command on the cluster IP address.
-The command is propagated and executed on all the cluster nodes.
-The trace files are stored in individual cluster nodes in the /var/nstrace/<date-timestamp> directory.
-The trace file names are of the form nstrace<id>_node<id>.cap.
+Run the start ns trace command on the cluster IP address.
+The command is propagated and run on all the cluster nodes.
+The trace files are stored in individual cluster nodes in the /var/nstrace/

 You can use the trace files of each node to debug the nodes operations.
-But if you want the trace files of all cluster nodes in one location, you must run the stop nstrace command on the cluster IP address.
-The trace files of all the nodes are downloaded on the cluster configuration coordinator in the /var/nstrace/<date-timestamp> directory as follows:
+But if you want the trace files of all cluster nodes in one location, you must run the stop ns trace command on the cluster IP address.
+The trace files of all the nodes are downloaded on the cluster configuration coordinator in the /var/nstrace/

 Merge multiple trace files

-You can prepare a single file from the trace files (supported only for .cap files) obtained from the cluster nodes.
-The single trace files gives you a cumulative view of the trace of the cluster packets.
+You can prepare a single file from the trace files (supported only for.
+Cap files) obtained from the cluster nodes.
+The single trace files give you a cumulative view of the trace of the cluster packets.
 The trace entries in the single trace file are sorted based on the time the packets were received on the cluster.

 To merge the trace files, at the Citrix ADC shell, type: